alexGalvan0/weather-app/pseudocode.md

 > - On Button click
 >   - Get input from user from input field
 >   - check to see if input is 5 digits
+>       - input field validation
+>   - if zip not included, end function
+>   - if zip included, fet api

+> - Create Variables from api
+>   - City name
+>   - Fahrenheit
+>       - celsius = Fahrenheit - 32 * 5/9
+>       - kelvin = Fahrenheit - 32 (* 5/9) + 273.5
+>   - condition
+>   - Icon

->   -
+> - Insert variables into HTML